Yumacorn/Yumacorn/README.md

-- 👋 Hi, I’m Ryan Mui @Yumacorn
+- 👋 Hi, I’m Ryan Mui a.k.a @Yumacorn
-- 👀 I’m interested in full-stack development with experience working on both Frontend UI and Backend database systems
+- 👀 I’m interested in Fullstack development with experience working on both Frontend UI and Backend database systems
-- 🌱 I’m currently continuing to learn Python, Vue, a bit of Java, and have previous experience with React/Redux, Ruby on Rails, and Javascript.
+- 🌱 I have a skilled background in Python, Vue, Javascript, HTML/CSS, and have previous experience with React/Redux and Ruby on Rails.
 - 💞️ I’m looking to collaborate on open source projects
-- 📫 How to reach me can be via email at reachryanmui@gmail.com
+- 📫 You can reachryanmui@gmail.com (pun intended!)

 <!---
 Yumacorn/Yumacorn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.